Mews/spotify-lyrics/README.md

 ![Logo](https://i.ibb.co/VYfTNT5/banner-transparent.png)

-#### An app that connects to your spotify to show you the lyrics to the song you're listening to live.
+**An app that connects to your spotify to show you the lyrics to the song you're listening to live.**

-#### No premium required!
+**No premium required!**

 ## Usage

-To use the app, simply navigate to the [releases page](https://github.com/Mews/spotify-lyrics/releases), download the latest stable release and open the `spotify lyrics.exe` file!
+To use the app, simply navigate to the [releases page](https://github.com/Mews/spotify-lyrics/releases), download the latest release and open the `spotify lyrics.exe` file!

 *Alternatively, if you clone the repository, you can also just run the `main.py` file.*